 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean scissors or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.
 Remove spent flowers as they wilt and then the whole stalk once the show is over.

-For rhizomatous cuttings (Easy) in the spring, prune the leading growths that have a slightly hardened base with new foliar growth emerging from the top.
-They should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
-Remove the older third of the leaves and submerge the rhizome loosely over a moist 'Houseplant' compost.
+Rhizomatous Stem Cuttings (Easy to Moderate) - During the spring, prune the tips of a few stems that have a slightly hardened base.
+Ideal cuttings should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
+Remove the older third of the leaves and submerge the rhizome loosely over a moist 'Houseplant' labelled soil or live Sphagnum Moss.
 Place the cuttings (& its pot) in a transparent bag with small holes to lock-in a steady level of humidity for the first month of its new life.
 Keep the soil evenly moist and present a bright, indirect location away from the harsh rays.
 After the initial month, remove the bag and follow the care requirements documented at the top of the article.

 Jewel Orchids will flower at the start of winter if grown correctly with a cooler environment during this time.
 Each individual flower will last up to ten days, with the overall show lasting up to five weeks.
-Supplement the plant using a fertiliser high in potassium to prolong its flowers - Tomato feed is an excellent choice or a Miracle-Gro product.
+Feed the plant with a product high in potassium to prolong its flowers - 'Tomato' labelled fertiliser is an excellent choice.
 Never promote persistent droughts as this will shorten the duration of flowers.